warncke/immutable-app-component/README.md

 must be a plain object that can be passed to `new ImmutableAppComponent` in the client browser.

+`my-component.script.js` contains raw javascript that will be executed after the `ImmutableAppComponent` is instantiated in the browser.
+This script will be wrapped inside an anonymous function, run in `strict` mode and have the component available in scope as `component`.

 `my-component.hbs` is the component template.
 This template will be use to render the component on the server.
 It will also be compiled and delivered to the client so that the component can be re-rendered by the client.

 `my-component.css` is an optional stylesheet file that will be delivered to the client.

+`helpers` may contain one or more helpers. helpers can be defined either as an object with names pointing to functions or by exporting a function, in which case the name of the file will be used for the name of the helper.

+`partials` may contain one or more partials.
+The name of the file will be used as the name of the partial.

 Like [models](https://www.npmjs.com/package/immutable-core-model),
 [controllers](https://www.npmjs.com/package/immutable-core-controller)